-The Δ icon may display for a memory card with print settings set by a different DPOF-compliant camera.
+The \triangle icon may display for a memory card with print settings set by a different DPOF-compliant camera.
 These settings will be overwritten by those set by your camera.

-Select Images & Qty. view them.
+Select Images & Qty.
+Configures print settings for single images as you view them.
 Select by Date Configures print settings for images corresponding to the selected date.
 Select by Category Configures print settings for images in the selected category.
 Select by Folder Configures print settings for images in the selected folder.
 Select All Images Configures print settings for all images.
 Clear All Selections Removes all print settings from images.